getazureready/sappwrpltintpvt/Lab 1/Lab 1 - Streamlining SAP Product Updates with Power Apps and OData.md

     <img src="./media/image37.png"
 style="width:6.26806in;height:2.78819in" />

-4. The imported app is look like given below, the app has got multiple errors since we have not connected to the SAP through ODATA yet.
+4. The imported app looks like the given below, the app has multiple errors since we have not connected to SAP through ODATA yet.

     <img src="./media/image38.png"
 style="width:6.26806in;height:3.94722in" />